On this Page:

 A. This could be for a number of different reasons.
-If your baby consistently brings food back up, we recommend that you consult your doctor.
+If your baby consistently brings food back up when starting solids, we recommend that you consult your doctor.

 Please note that these recommendations have been written for children who are developing in line with developmental milestones.
 If you have concerns about your child’s development, or your child has a disability, you should speak to your doctor before starting solids.
 If you have any concerns about your child’s feeding (breast, bottle, or solids), you should speak to your doctor, child health nurse, or a paediatric speech pathologist.